Archive-663/lomoLCA/README.md

 Download the Main Housing and then the mount you have.
 You can pick up <a href="https://github.com/Archive-663/lensMounts" target='_blank'>rear lens caps here.</a>

 ### Accompanying video:
-<a href='https://www.youtube.com/watch?v=sT1oIzzUE1g' target='_blank'>003 / / the one where it feels like I'm going in circles every day forever and there's no escape</a>
+<a href='https://www.youtube.com/watch?v=eCiiPDMJ1F8' target='_blank'>004 / / the one where i ask you to come back here at six in the morning and call my name twice</a>

 ### Background Story: